 Not directly : Fibroids are a result of high estrogen levels.
 High estrogen can be caused by excessive carbohydrate intake (via competetive inhibition of glucoronidase enzyme) therefore a low carb diet is beneficial to reduce estrogen and help shrink fibroids.
 You may also have low iodine, thyroid problems, low progesterone.
 All of these things should be evaluated.
 High estrogen levels can cause cancer. ...Read moreSee 1 more doctor answer

 Assuming the polyp: Was removed and "simple cystic hyperplasia" is the final diagnosis in the pathology report, then yes, it is benign.
 The pathology report needs to be understood in its entirety.
 It is also important to follow up with your doctor regarding the need for any further workup, if necessary. ...Read more

 Yes: A polyp can be cancerous or precancerous.
 The exact chance of that depends on several factors including age, genetics and other medical problems.
 Hyperplasia has a significant risk of becoming cancer depending on whether there is atypia or not.
 In general fibroids are not cancerous.
 But some woman can develop certain types of uterine cancer that look like fibroids. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

-- Bleeding after uterine polyp removal
+- Biopsy of uterine polyp

 - Ask a doctor a question free online

-- Uterine polyp removal surgery recovery
+- Hysteroscopy uterine polyp removal

 - Talk to a gynecologist online for free